-Negative Self Talk Thinking negative thoughts or talking bad to yourself all falls under negative self talk.
+Negative Self Talk Thinking negative thoughts or talking bad to yourself all falls under negative self-talk.
 When you focus on what is bad or could go wrong, this can cause anxiety trigger.
 Even if you are a realist, know that this could be adding to your anxiety

 Caffeine and Poor Nutrition It is hard to eat the way we need to when we live in a society that is focused on food and advertising food.
 Caffeine consumption and inadequate nutrition will stress your body and mind.
-Things won’t just roll off as easy as they could.
+Things won’t just roll off as easily as they could.

 Anxiety can affect the foods you eat, hormones and how your body functions as a whole.

 Alcohol One of the great dehydrators, consuming alcohol can lead to body stress, which will have an impact on your mind later.

 Poor Sleep Sleep is a necessity.
 Without it, your body stays in a state of stress and inflammation.
 It is easier to become stressed and feel anxious when you are tired or exhausted.

 Stress Worry, low-grade stressors, bad environment, unhealthy situations, and unhappiness can impair your ability to deal with stress.
 Stress is real and prevents your body and mind from being able to heal.